Adding Filters, Delays and Gains to Filter Channels

 Delays and Gains Not Allowed in Main Channels

 Delays and gains cannot be added to main channels.
 It's assumed that mains distance and level trims have been set correctly prior to performing measurements.
 Relative gain and delay are accomplished using adjustments to subwoofer channels only.
 Reductions in delay of the sub channels relative to the as-measured condition are accomplished by allowing negative delay values.
 A negative delay means that the delay should be reduced relative to the as-measured condition, which corresponds to increasing the subwoofer distance setting in your AVR from what it was when the measurements were performed.
 These distance changes will be shown at the end of the filter report, which you can view after the optimization is run.
 To enable the display of these distance changes, make sure System uses AVR or pre-pro with sub out is checked in the Hardware, Filter Reports property sheet of the Application Options dialog.
-See Supplying Information About Your AVR in the tutorial.
+See Supplying Information About Your AVR in this reference manual.